H. A. Willis: Career

-Willis has been involved in two aspects of the Australian "History wars".
-When Keith Windschuttle published The Fabrication of Aboriginal History, Volume One (2002), Willis undertook a detailed analysis of the author's cited sources to dispute his figure for Tasmanian Aborigines killed during hostilities in Van Diemen's Land.
-In relation to that debate, Robert Manne described Willis as “a conservative scholar ... known for his scrupulousness”.
+Willis has been involved in two aspects of the Australian "history wars".
+When Keith Windschuttle published The Fabrication of Aboriginal History, Volume One (2002), Willis undertook a detailed analysis of the author's cited sources to dispute his figure for Aboriginal Tasmanians killed during hostilities in Van Diemen's Land.
+In relation to that debate, Robert Manne described Willis as "a conservative scholar ... known for his scrupulousness".
 In 2010, he joined the debate over the introduction and history of smallpox in Australia, arguing that the origin of the 1789 outbreak near Sydney was most likely from a Macassan introduction through Northern Australia.

 As a non-fiction editor, Willis prepared for publication (including the title) The Last of the Last (2009), the autobiography of Claude Choules, the last combat veteran of World War I. At the time of publication Choules was 108, making him the world’s oldest first time author.
 Other titles edited by Willis include From Kastellorizo (2006), Michael (Stratos) Jack Kailis’s memoir of his extended family, and Nurses with Altitude (2008), a collection of stories by Western Australian nurses of the Royal Flying Doctor Service.

-Between 1982 and 1991 Willis published eleven short stories in various literary journals, including Overland, Australian Short Stories, Brave New Word, 'Going Down Swinging, The Weekend Australian, and Island Magazine.
+Between 1982 and 1991, Willis published 11 short stories in various literary journals, including Overland, Australian Short Stories, Brave New Word, Going Down Swinging, The Weekend Australian, and Island Magazine.

-In 2010, Willis indexed and was one of the editorial annotators of The Australind Journals of Marshall Waller Clifton 1840-1861.
-In 2011 he wrote the introductory essay to a reprinted edition of Thermo-Electrical Cooking Made Easy, by Nora Curle-Smith, first published in Kalgoorlie in 1907, and claimed to be the world’s first cookbook for an electric stove.
+In 2010, Willis indexed and was one of the editorial annotators of The Australind Journals of Marshall Waller Clifton 1840–1861.
+In 2011, he wrote an introductory essay to a reprinted edition of Thermo-Electrical Cooking Made Easy, by Nora Curle-Smith, first published in Kalgoorlie in 1907, and claimed to be the world’s first cookbook for an electric stove.

-In 2006 Willis was diagnosed with hepatitis C, which he believes was contracted by either a blood transfusion or a catheter in a Perth hospital in the mid-1980s.
+In 2006, Willis was diagnosed with hepatitis C, which he believes was contracted by either a blood transfusion or a catheter in a Perth hospital in the mid-1980s.
 After two unsuccessful attempts to treat the disease, he was cleared of the virus in 2019.
-He wrote about having what was, at the time, an incurable disease in his novel, What Comrade Oldie Knew (2021).
+He wrote about having what was, at the time, an incurable disease in his debut novel, What Comrade Oldie Knew (2021).